f3ath/iregexp/README.md

 # iregexp
-A Dart implementation of [I-Regexp]: An Interoperable Regexp Format
+A Dart implementation of [RFC 9485] I-Regexp: An Interoperable Regexp Format

 This implementation is validating, that is `IRegexp(pattern)` throws a `formatException` if `pattern` does not conform to I-Regexp.
 Internally it uses the built-in `RegExp` class.